Best Keto Backpacking Meals for Lightweight Adventures

 Importance of High-Fat Foods in a Ketogenic Diet

 High-fat foods are the backbone of the ketogenic diet, providing the necessary fuel to keep you going.
+These foods are also highly caloric, meaning they pack a lot of energy into a small portion—an important factor for meeting your energy needs during backpacking or other physically demanding activities.
 In a keto diet, 75-90% of your total daily calories should come from fat.
+Mayo, olive oil, or coconut oil packets can add needed fats to keto hiking meals.
 Here are some ideal high-fat foods for backpacking:

 • Salami and Sausage: Convenient and high in fat, these are perfect for on-the-go snacking.